-Diagnosing lung cancer
+How is lung cancer diagnosed?

 At your first appointment you’ll usually see a doctor who specialises in lung diseases.
 The doctor will ask you about your symptoms and medical history.
-They might also examine you.
+They will also examine you.
 You can help by bringing a list of any medicines you’re taking.

-The doctor will explain the results of any tests you’ve had, and will tell you what further tests you need.
+The doctor will explain the results of any tests you’ve had and will tell you what further tests you need.
 These might include:

 - a bronchoscopy: this is when your doctor uses a thin, flexible telescope, called a bronchoscope, to look inside your lungs.
 The bronchoscope is passed through your nose or mouth and down your windpipe.
 If the tumour is visible, your doctor can take a sample

 - an endobronchial ultrasound (EBUS): this is similar to a bronchoscopy.
 It uses a thin, flexible tube like a bronchoscope, which has an ultrasound scanner in the tip.
 This is passed into the windpipe through the mouth.
-It allows the doctor to scan and take tissues samples of lymph nodes in your chest
+It allows the doctor to scan and take tissue samples of lymph nodes in your chest

-These tests will help your doctor find out where the cancer is in your body and what stage it’s at – this means how big it is and how much it has spread.
+These tests will help your doctor find out where the cancer is in your body and what stage it’s at.
+This means how big it is and how much it has spread.

-If you have more questions, or just want to talk to someone, you can call our helpline on 03000 030 555.
+If you have more questions, or want to talk to someone, you can call our helpline on 03000 030 555.

 The multidisciplinary team

-The doctor or nurse you see at your first appointment is part of a multidisciplinary team.
-This is a group of health care professionals who specialise in diagnosing and treating lung cancer.
+The doctor or nurse you see at your first appointment is part of the team.

-An important member of the team is your lung cancer clinical nurse specialist.
+Another important member of the team is your lung cancer clinical nurse specialist.
 They are there to support you through your diagnosis, treatment and follow-up.
 You can contact them between your scheduled hospital visits.